-TODAY marks 100 days since the devastating earthquake that shook Nepal, taking nearly 9,000 lives and destroying more than 600,000 houses.
-Dubai-based NRS Relief, the global leader in core relief items for the humanitarian sector, recently witnessed its multi-purpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.
+Today marks 100 days since the devastating earthquake that shook Nepal, taking nearly 9,000 lives and destroying more than 600,000 houses.
+NRS Relief, global leader in core relief items for the humanitarian sector, recently witnessed its multipurpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.

 Since the first earthquake struck on 25 April, NRS Relief has worked around the clock to assist global aid agencies and international non-governmental organisations with the much needed aid essentials.
-NRS Relief has supplied a total of 2,000 family tents and multi-purpose shelters, 20,000 tarpaulins, 40,000 water containers, 10,000 thermal blankets, 21,000 mosquito nets, and 10,000 solar lights for use in the Nepalese community.
+NRS Relief has supplied a total of 2,000 family tents and multipurpose shelters, 20,000 tarpaulins, 40,000 water containers, 10,000 thermal blankets and 10,000 solar lights for use in the Nepalese community.